tiagoh/MCW-ML-Ops-1Day/Whiteboard design session/WDS trainer guide - MLOps.md

 1. We are not clear about the benefits that using ONNX might bring to our current scenario and future scenario.

-2. It seems like data scientists deploy their models as web services from their own python scripts, where as our developers are accustomed to using Azure DevOps to deploy their web services.
-Can we really have one tool that provides us build and deployment pipelines irrespective of whether we are deploying a model or web application code?
+2. It seems like data scientists deploy their models as web services from their own python scripts, whereas our developers are accustomed to using Azure DevOps to deploy their web services.
+Can we really have one tool that provides us a build and deployment pipelines irrespective of whether we are deploying a model or web application code?

 3. Obviously, we can't just have new models automatically deployed into production.
 What kind of safeguards can we put in place?